dcunited001/dc.files/UBUNTU15_INSTALL.md

 `sudo apt-get install bcmwl-kernel-source`

-restart after wireless finishes installing.  you may need to upgrade your initramdisk.  this is done with
+restart after wireless finishes installing.  you may need to upgrade your initramdisk.  this is done with.

 ### webcam